Archive for the ‘Osteoarthritis Risk Factors’ Category

 Now that I have OA, what do I do?
 Well if you are newly diagnosed or even if you’ve had OA for years, one of your primary goals should be postponing knee replacement surgery.
 Pain relief is crucial to your treatment plan but be careful how you achieve it.
 Over the counter medications, narcotics, NSAIDs can all stop the pain but they also come with adverse side effects.
 OA isn’t going to go away.
 If you have it, you pretty much always will.
 So consider long-term options for treatment.

 Weight loss, stretching, and exercise are treatment options worth considering for knee osteoarthritis.
 Go get some therapy if you’re not sure how to go about rehabbing your knee.
 But keep in the back of your mind, you want to stay off the operating table for as long as possible.
-An unloader knee brace is a great option for providing knee pain relief, in a safe and conservative manner, and postponing knee replacement surgery.
+A knee brace for osteoarthritis is a great option for providing knee pain relief, in a safe and conservative manner, and postponing knee replacement surgery.
 A knee brace can allow you to get up and moving without drugs or surgery.
 Absolutely worth trying.

 The diathesis stress model was originally introduced as a way of explaining why some people developed mental disorders and others did not.
 Mental disorders could not be fully explained by genes or by experience, and so the diathesis stress model effectively described the contributions of both components.
 Essentially, the diathesis stress model states that some combination of environmental and genetic can lead to pathology.
 If the environmental stress (the oil in the glass) is added to the genetic vulnerability (the water in the glass) and it reaches a threshold, then the individual will develop the pathology.